Romans 11:16-18

 What right has My beloved (Israel who was to have been His faithful wife) in My house when she has done many vile deeds?
 Can the sacrificial flesh take away from you your disaster, so that you can rejoice?
 (God was not interested in their sacrifices but in their broken and contrite hearts)" 16 The LORD called your name, "A green olive tree, beautiful in fruit and form"; With the noise of a great tumult He has kindled fire on it, and its branches are worthless (Paul has explained in Romans 11 these were broken off).
 17 And the LORD of hosts, who planted you, has pronounced evil against you because of the evil of the house of Israel and of the house of Judah, which they have done to provoke Me by offering up sacrifices to Baal.
 (Jeremiah 11:15-17)

-"the kingdom of God will be taken away from you, and be given to a nation producing the fruit of it.
+Jesus over 600 years later warned His Israel that "the kingdom of God will be taken away from you, and be given to a nation producing the fruit of it.
 (Matthew 21:43).

-the Gentile who, though now a believer, is, naturally, a member of those nations which God had suffered to walk in their own ways (Ac 14:16), and who therefore remained unfaithful to God.
+W E Vine - The Gentile who, though now a believer, is, naturally, a member of those nations which God had suffered to walk in their own ways (Acts 14:16), and who therefore remained unfaithful to God.
 The wild olive being a tree of comparatively little value, this part of the metaphor sets in contrast the glorious position of relationship into which God had brought Israel on the ground of covenant promise.
 The process of grafting is almost invariably that of putting the good shoot into the inferior stock.
 Whenever the reverse process was adopted it was to invigorate the fruitful stock and not to fertilize the wild shoot.
 What is set forth here, therefore, does not correspond actually to either method, but is selected in order to suit the subject, namely, the enrichment of individual Gentiles by their admission to the blessings forfeited by some of God’s ancient people through their unbelief.

 AND BECAME PARTAKER WITH THEM OF THE RICH ROOT OF THE OLIVE TREE: kai sugkoinonos tes rhizes tes piotetos tes elaias egenou (2SAMI):

-Partaker (4791) (sugkoinonos from sun = with + koinonós = companion, partner) means co-participant or partaker together with others.
+Partaker (4791) (sugkoinonos from sun = with + koinonos = companion, partner) means co-participant or partaker together with others.

 The New Living Translation phrases this verse this way...